 - darkened spots on the skin (café-au-lait spots).

 Causes of fibrous dysplasia

-Fibrous dysplasia is caused by a mutation in the gene called GNAS1.
-The mutation causes the GNAS1 gene to become more active than normal.
-The gene mutation is not inherited from the parents, nor is it present at the time of conception.
+Fibrous dysplasia is caused by a change in the GNAS1 gene .
+The change causes the GNAS1 gene to become more active than usual.
+The gene change is not inherited from the parents, nor is it present at the time of conception.
 It actually arises in an early cell division in the developing embryo.

-As a result, the mutation is present in only some cells of the person’s body, and the effects may be confined to just one location.
+As a result, the gene change is present in only some cells of the person’s body, and the effects may be confined to just one location.
 The same underlying mechanism is responsible for McCune-Albright syndrome, but in McCune-Albright syndrome, the effects are more widespread.

 Diagnosis of fibrous dysplasia